grafana/xk6-replit/README.md

 It makes test authoring for reliability testing more enjoyable and effective.

+> [!WARNING]
+> This extension is experimental and not officially supported by Grafana k6.
+As such, no official support will be available.
+Please use it with that understanding, and feel free to share any feedback or suggestions!

 ## Short demo

 This short demo shows interacting with the official k6/http module in real time.
 It talks to a running k6 program and executes commands from the command line.